fgnt/meeteval/doc/algorithms.md

         # This is the utterance consistency constraint that makes sure that
         # there is no stream switch within an utterance
         for active in range(len(hypothesis)):
+            # update_lev_row_np performs a batch update where the trailing dimensions
+            # are the free batch dimensions
             L[active] = np.moveaxis(
                 update_lev_row_np(
                     np.moveaxis(L[active], active, 0),